 Cash Flow is always the king of investing.
 Market Trends can appreciate the value of your property but will it also increase your cash flow?

 b) Cash Flow is Negative Today but will be Positive Tomorrow

 You are having cash-flow negative today.
 But can your cash flow be positive tomorrow?
 Your expenses can be out of board today.
 But will they come down tomorrow?
 A five year mortgage is hurting you today.
 But what it will be after 5 years?
 You live out of state and a rental manager is managing your rental property.
 You have to pay him every month.
 But will you be going back to this state once you retire or your work commences?

 By managing your own and not paying to a manager, will you become cash flow positive?
 If yes, continue to operate at a loss today and reap its benefits tomorrow.
 You are not only building equity slowly in your investment property but will be a master of a secured financial future.

 c) Opportunity Cost of Investing

 Many times, the opportunity cost of an investment is higher than the cash flow it offers today.
 An opportunity cost is a cost you have to pay for selecting one investment over the other.
 The missed opportunity cost is the profit and returns from the other investment that you opted to forego.

 A profitable rental property can easily churn out 12% annual returns on your investment compared to 2.3% return on a CD.

-But, I feel selling is my best bet to minimize the loss.
+Selling is the best bet to minimize the loss.
 You can consider selling your negative cash flow rental property.
 However, expect this when you are selling a negative cash flow rental property.

 - It is hard to find a motivated buyer for a negative cash flowing property.